seun2255/Seun2255/README.md

-- 👋 Hi, I’m Seun, a frontend developer
+- 👋 Hi, I’m Seun, a full stack Blockchain developer
 - 👀 I’m interested in anything that's challenging and involves logic
 - 🌱 I’m currently learning how to make smart conracts and NFT's.
 - 💞️ I’m looking to collaborate on all sorts of challenging projects.